ragnraok/FFmpegCompileScript/README.md

 then run ``cd iOSBuild && ./iosBuild.sh``, it will output the libarary in ``iOSBuild/FFmpeg-iOS`` and ``iOSBuild/x264-iOS``, by default, it will build a fat libaray which embedded arm64/x86_64 in the output library, you can change this behavior via change the ``ARCHS`` varaible in ``iOSBuild/iosBuild.sh``

-## TODO:
-- fetch the FFMpeg in the build script